jzamora5/monty/README.md

 | 1003-mul.bf | Multiplies two 1 digit numbers provided by an user |

-In order to run this files, a Brainf*ck interpreter must be used.
+In order to run these files, a Brainf*ck interpreter must be used.